samuelcajahuaringa/dCCIforLAMMPS/README.md

 git clone https://github.com/samuelcajahuaringa/dCCIforLAMMPS.git DCCI
 ```

-2) Copy the codes fix.h, fix_nh.cpp/.h, fix_adapt_dcci.cpp/.h and dcci.cpp/.h in your src folder.
+2) Copy the codes fix.h, fix_nh.cpp/.h, fix_adapt_dcci.cpp/.h and dcci.cpp/.h in your src folder and the pair style modified to scale the forces such as pair lj.
 Note, our source codes not have compatibility with old versions.
 Make a backup of your src folder if you want.

 3) Choose some machine file (e.g. Makefile.mpi) and build LAMMPS using the following commands: